-Before you uninstall a program, be sure you have a way to reinstall it.
-Check to be sure that it is still available from where you initially installed it (for example, discs or the Internet).
-Or check to be sure that the program is in the list of programs you can reinstall from the Recovery Manager.
+Before you uninstall a program, ensure that you have a way to reinstall it.
+Make sure that the program is still available from where you initially installed it (for example, discs or the Internet).
+Or verify that the program is in the list of programs you can reinstall from the Recovery Manager.